wttai004/git_workshop/1_basics.md

 # Other commands of note

-`git reset` allows you to reset a commit.
-For example, `git reset HEAD^` resets to the previous commit,  `git reset HEAD^^` to two previous ones, etc. You can also use the commit ID in place.
+`git reset [--soft|--mixed|--hard] (target)` moves the HEAD and current branch to the target and allows to reset a commit (by default HEAD).
+For example, `git reset HEAD^` resets to the previous commit,  `git reset HEAD^^` to two previous ones, etc, and `git reset (commit ID)` lets you go to a certain commit.
+There are different modes (soft, mixed, hard).
+A most common use case is to undo all changes after the last commit, which is accomplished with `git reset --hard`.
+Use with caution!
+See [here](https://www.atlassian.com/git/tutorials/undoing-changes/git-reset) for more info.

 `git revert` is another way to reset a commit, but it does so by creating a new commit that is identical to the desired one.
 This is a better choice for works with a remote repository where you have already pushed a commit.